g-adopt/g-adopt.github.io/docs/team.md

 ---

-Sia is a tenure-track research fellow at the Research School of Earth Sciences at the ANU, affiliated to the ANU's Institute for Water Futures.
-His main research areas are groundwater and mantle convection, with a common thread of comparison between inverse models and appropriate observational datasets.
+Sia is a tenure-track research fellow at the Research School of Earth Sciences, ANU, and is affiliated with the Institute for Water Futures at ANU.
+His primary research interest lies in inverse modeling of Earth system processes, particularly in groundwater and mantle convection.
+Sia's work addresses the fundamental challenge of establishing digital twins for continental-scale groundwater systems in Australia and Earth's mantle, both spatially and temporally.
 </figcaption>
 </figure>